This post may contain affiliate links.

 LIFE CYCLE OF A SEA TURTLE

-Once you’ve talked about the poster, share some fact cards that describe each step of the life cycle.
+Once you’ve talked about the poster, share the fact cards that describe each step of the life cycle.
 At this point, it’s fun to hand little ones plastic models of sea turtles to match up to the life cycle poster or cards.
 This helps to solidify the cycle in their mind.

 Then, let them practice sequencing the life cycle for themselves.
 See if they can do it from memory without gluing anything down.
 Then, use the poster or fact cards to check their work.